qdread/glmm-workshop-dec2022/syllabus.md

 At the end of the workshop, students will be able to . . .

 - Set up an R stats pipeline using RStudio projects and RMarkdown notebooks (a pipeline that takes you from the raw data to a document presenting analysis results)
-- Use the R modeling package **lme4** to fit GLMM models
+- Use the R modeling package **lme4** to fit LMM models
 -	Generate predictions from a fitted model, including estimated marginal means
 -	Test specific hypotheses with contrasts
--	Make a nice-looking report with results in graphical, table, and text format
+-	Make plots and tables of LMM results

 ## R packages we will learn about